 USE OF TRAVEL DATA YOU HAVE PROVIDED

-When using the online application to record how pupils have travelled, this will be recorded anonymously so that data cannot be associated with an individual child.
+When using the online application to record how pupils have travelled, data will be recorded anonymously so that it cannot be associated with an individual child, unless your school has chosen to add name tags which clearly identify individuals.
 Your school's data can be accessed by those in your school with access to the admin section of the online tool and can be analysed at aggregated class, year group and whole school levels.
-This data is also accessible by us, in an anonymised format, to help with our monitoring, evaluation and analysis of the walk to school intervention.
+This data is also accessible by us, to help with our monitoring, evaluation and analysis of the walk to school intervention, and by your school governing authority.

-We may share your school's information and travel data with third parties for the purposes of evaluation and to measure the impact of the application and associated walk to school interventions, subject to our authorisation.
-Third parties may include evaluation agencies, local sector public bodies and UK government departments.
+Your school's information and travel data may be shared with third parties for the purposes of evaluation and to measure the impact of the application and associated walk to school interventions, subject to our authorisation.
+Third parties may include evaluation agencies, researchers, local sector public bodies and UK government departments.
 We will not share any names or individual contact information of people at your school.

-We may also use your travel data to help us promote the online application and our walk to school intervention, but we will only use information at school level, not class or individual level, unless authorised by your school.
+We may also use your travel data to help us promote the online application and our walk to school intervention, but for this purpose we will use information only at school level, not class or individual level, unless authorised by your school.

-Unless required to do so by law, we will not otherwise share, sell or distribute any of the information you provide to us without your consent.
+Apart from the purposes specified elsewhere in this agreement, and unless required to do so by law, we will not share, sell or distribute any of the information you provide to us without your consent.
 We will have access rights to your data, but will not have access to individual children's information, that can be linked back to that child.
-Individual children will not be able to be identified from the information entered, externally.
+Individual children will not be able to be identified from the information entered, unless your school has chosen to add name tags which clearly identify them.
+The name tag feature is not intended to be used with full pupil names - initials, nickname or first name only is recommended.

 All comments, queries and requests relating to our use of your information are welcomed and should be addressed to firstname.lastname@example.org